uwigem/uwigem2017/README.md

 1. [Download NetBeans IDE for Java SE](https://netbeans.org/downloads/start.html?platform=linux&lang=en&option=javase)
 2. [Refer to these instructions](https://netbeans.org/community/releases/36/install.html#unix)

+Tip: If you screw up creating a project and you get the wrong folder as a project, **do not** delete it.
+Instead, right click, `close`

 # Using SSH

 1. Download [PuTTy](www.putty.org "putty") (Under `Alternative binary files` select `putty.exe`)